How to manage hair loss due to stress?

 • Restorative sleep (essential for cellular regeneration)

-• The absorption of essential nutrients for hair health (iron, zinc, B vitamins...)
+• The absorption of nutrients essential for hair health (iron, zinc, B vitamins...)

 Acute stress vs chronic stress: differentiated effects on hair